When a Central Line Becomes Necessary

 Most patients in the emergency department receive a peripheral IV, a small plastic catheter placed into a vein in the hand or arm.
 It works well for fluids, antibiotics, and routine medications.
 For most illnesses, that is enough.

-But imagine a patient in septic shock, a life threatening condition caused by overwhelming infection.
-In septic shock, blood vessels dilate, meaning they relax and widen too much, causing blood pressure to drop dangerously low.
-Even after giving intravenous fluids, the pressure may not recover.
 At that point, we use medications called vasopressors.
 These drugs constrict, or tighten, blood vessels to raise blood pressure and restore blood flow to vital organs like the brain, heart, and kidneys.
 Vasopressors are powerful.
 If they leak into small veins in the arm, they can damage surrounding tissue.
 That is when a peripheral IV is no longer enough.

 So What Is a Central Line?